 - Provides org.gradle.usage 'java-api'

-All compatible candidate variants are displayed with their attributes.
+In this scenario, all compatible candidate variants are listed along with their attributes:

 Dealing with no matching variant errors

-A no matching variant error looks like the following:
+A no matching variant error might look like this:

 > No variants of project :lib match the consumer attributes: